Do you ever find yourself stumbling into a unit study?

 *This post contains affiliate links - please see my Disclosure Page for more details.

-Books for Studying Ben Franklin
+Books About Ben Franklin

 Ben and Me - This sweet book is told from the perspective of Ben's mouse, Amos.
 It's so informative, humorous, and satirical.
 I found that BOTH my sixth and second grader loved it.
 This is what started our interest in Ben Franklin.